usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 Most asynchronous course-related communication will be handled using [Piazza]({{ site.data.info.links.piazza.link }})—a FERPA-compliant Q&A platform that supports public, anonymous, and private posts.
 When making posts on Piazza, please keep the following in mind:

+  - **Answering other students' questions on Piazza counts as Participation.** If you know the answer to someone else's question, please do answer.
+You can post the answer as an anonymous reply if you wish.
+The instructor can still see your name and will count towards your participation.

   - **Search other posts first.** It is possible your question has already been asked and answered in another post.
 There is a search feature and you can use the folders to narrow posts to a single category.

   - **Make a public post when appropriate.** You can **post anonymously** if you prefer.
 Your classmates will not be able to see your identity for anonymous posts, but instructors will still be able to see your name.
 If you make a private post that should be public, you will be asked to create a new public anonymous post before receiving an answer.